 Click Insert > Page Numbers and then choose from the gallery where you’d like the page numbers to appear.

 Select Include Page Count to show the current page number along with the total number of pages (page X of Y).

 Quickly search for every occurrence of a specific word or phrase in your document by clicking Home > Find (or type Ctrl+F).
 Results appear next to your document so you can see the term in context.
 Clicking on a search result jumps you to that occurrence.

 Click Replace (or type Ctrl+H) to find and replace text.

 Print in Word Online

 Go to File > Print.
-Word Online sends your document to a PDF reader, where all the layout and formatting of your document will print the way you expect.
+Word Online creates a PDF preview of your document that keeps all the layout and formatting of your document.
+Send the PDF to your printer and it will print the way you expect.